30+ Average Screen Time Statistics for 2024

 - On average, children 8-18 spend 7.5 hours a day in front of screens for entertainment alone — which amounts to 114 days a year.

-- To break that down further, children ages 8-10 spend around 6 hours per day in front of a screen.
+- To break that down further, children ages 0-8 spend around 2.5 hours per day and ages 8-10 spend around 6 hours per day in front of a screen.
 That number increases with age, as children 11-14 spend about 9 hours a day on screens, and teenagers 15-18 have an average screen time of 7.5 hours.
-Watching television accounts for around half of that time in all age groups.

-- In young adults, phone usage is up by 60-80% more than pre-pandemic levels.
+- In young adults, phone usage is up by 60-80% compared to pre-pandemic levels.
 People born in and after 1996 (typically considered Gen Z) watch 7.2 hours of videos per day, bouncing from TikTok to YouTube to Netflix.

 - Average screen time tends to go down the older you get.
 Millennials average 205 minutes a day, while Gen X and Boomers average 169 minutes and 136 minutes, respectively.